bkataru/comprezz/README.md

 - Original implementation based on Zig 0.14 standard library
 - Deflate algorithm implementation inspired by zlib and Go's compress/flate
-- Adapted for Zig 0.15 compatibility with new `std.Io.Reader` and `std.Io.Writer` interfaces
+- Adapted for Zig 0.15 compatibility with its new `std.Io.Reader` and `std.Io.Writer` interfaces

 ## Limitations

-- **Compression only**: Decompression is not implemented (removed along with compression in Zig 0.15)
+- **Compression only**: Decompression is not implemented yet
 - **Single-threaded**: Uses a single-threaded implementation
-- **Memory usage**: Uses ~400KB of memory for the compression algorithm

 ## Contributing

 This is a single-file library copied from Zig's standard library.
 For Zig language development, see [ziglang.org](https://ziglang.org/).

-For issues or improvements to this specific package, please report them through appropriate channels.
+For issues or improvements to this specific package, open an issue on this GitHub repo and/or raise a PR.